 Get a CEMA

-For the sophisticated buyer a CEMA (Consolidated Extension of Modification Agreement) is an option.
-It basically involves assigning the owners current mortgage to the new bank thus eliminating the need to record another one and pay a mortgage tax.
-Of course it needs the cooperation of the existing (seller’s) lender and the seller and of course there needs to be an existing mortgage.
+For the sophisticated buyer, a CEMA (Consolidated Extension of Modification Agreement) is an option.
+It basically involves assigning the owner’s current mortgage to the new bank, thus eliminating the need to record another one and pay a mortgage tax.
+Of course, a CEMA requires the cooperation of the seller’s lender and the seller.
+Also, there needs to be an existing mortgage.

-For mortgages in Manhattan, Brooklyn, Queens and the Bronx the recording tax is collected by The New York City Register Office and the property documents are recorded online using ACRIS, NYC’s online database of public property records.
-The Richmond County Clerk collects it in Staten Island where documents must be recorded in person.
+For mortgages in Manhattan, Brooklyn, Queens, and the Bronx, the mortgage recording tax is collected by The New York City Register Office, and the property documents are recorded online using ACRIS, NYC’s online database of public property records.
+The Richmond County Clerk collects it in Staten Island, where documents must be recorded in person.

 Form MT-15, otherwise known as the Mortgage Recording Tax Return, needs to be filed to record your mortgage.

-If you are using the same lender and simply changing the rate then it is unlikely that you will have to pay MRT again.
-However, if you are using another lender there is a chance you may have to pay again, especially if they do not handle the paperwork to circumvent this.
+If you are using the same lender and simply changing the rate, then it is unlikely that you will have to pay the Mortgage Recording Tax again.
+However, if you are using another lender, there is a chance you may have to pay again, especially if they do not handle the paperwork to circumvent this.
 It is best to bring this up long before the closing, when you are still deciding which lender to use.

 Is the New York Mortgage Recording Tax deductible?

-It can be used to offset capital gains taxes as part of your settlement costs when you go to sell your property but it can’t be deducted in the same way as real estate property taxes are on a yearly basis.
+It can be used to offset capital gains taxes as part of your settlement costs when you go to sell your property, but it can’t be deducted in the same way real estate property taxes are on a yearly basis.